Hulk (film): Michael France

 Hensleigh found the rewriting process too complicated and resigned, saying he "wasted nine months in pre-production".
 It took another eight months for France to convince Universal and the producers to let him try to write a script for the third time.
 France claimed, "Someone within the Universal hierarchy wasn't sure if this was a science fiction adventure, or a comedy, and I kept getting directions to write both.
 I think that at some point when I wasn't in the room, there may have been discussions about turning it into a Jim Carrey or Adam Sandler movie."
 France was writing the script on the fast track from July—September 1999.
 Filming for Hulk was to start in April 2000.

 France stated his vision of the film was different from the other drafts, which based Bruce Banner on his "amiable, nerdy genius" incarnation in the 1960s.
 France cited inspiration from the 1980s Hulk stories, which introduced Brian Banner, Bruce's abusive father who killed his mother.
 His script had Banner trying to create cells with regenerative capabilities to convince himself that he is not like his father.
 However, he has anger management issues before the Hulk is born, which makes everything worse.
-The "Don't make me angry..." line from the 1978 TV series The Incredible Hulk became the dialogue that Banner's father would say before beating his son.
+The "Don't make me angry..." line from the 1970s television series became the dialogue that Banner's father would say before beating his son.
 Elements such as the "Gammasphere", Bruce and Betty's tragic romance, and the black ops made it to the final film.
 France turned in his final drafts in late 1999 – January 2000.